Custom Webhook

 The next step is to activate the integration, done by selecting Start ▶.
 The integration card will be modified to show its active state to enable.

-Once enabled the Custom Webhook integration from the Integrations tab, the next step is integrate the Chatbot campaign and Custom Webhook.
-To know how to configure a chatbot campaign that will contain the Custom Webhook integration previously defined, go to the Chatbot Service section.
+Once the Custom Webhook integration is enabled from the Integrations tab, the next step is to integrate the Chatbot campaign and Custom Webhook.
+To know how to configure a chatbot campaign that will contain the Custom Webhook integration previously defined, go to the Chatbot section.

 📘